 Heat-related illnesses result from an imbalance between man and nature.
 Nature contributes high air temperatures, high humidity, the radiant energy of sunlight, and still air.
 You can't do much to change nature, but you can control the human elements that contribute to heat illnesses; undue exposure to sun and heat, unwise exercise, inappropriate clothing, and dehydration head the list.

 Heat cramps.
 Most men experience muscle cramps from time to time.
 It's okay to dismiss the occasional cramp as a simple "charley horse," but if you get recurrent cramps in hot weather, you could be heading for trouble.
 Heat cramps signal dehydration severe enough to deprive muscles of the extra oxygen they need to exercise.
 The remedy: slow down, tank up with cool water, stretch out and gently massage the tight muscle, and get out of the heat.

 Heat exhaustion impairs mental clarity and judgment, so you may not recognize the problem as it develops.
 Be alert for early symptoms and take corrective action as soon as they appear.
 Be watchful, too, for signs of heat exhaustion in others; confusion, profuse sweating, and flushed, clammy skin are among the tip-offs.
 Move the victim to a cool place as soon as possible; remove his clothing and fan him en route.
 You should apply ice packs if they're available, cool fluids if not.
 Cool fluids on the skin will lower body temperature, but it's even more important to get them down the hatch.
 Don't force someone who is weak and confused to drink too much too fast, but keep offering small amounts of fluid until hydration is restored.

 Heat stroke.
 It's the illness that kills each and every summer, even with treatment.
 There are two distinct forms of heat stroke.
 Classic heat stroke is the more common; it's the major problem during heat waves, which is why it's also called epidemic heat stroke.
-The typical victims are elderly people who stay in their stifling homes without air conditioners or fans.
+The typical victims are elderly people who stay in their stifling apartments without air conditioners or fans.
 Many have chronic illnesses such as diabetes, and some take medications that reduce their ability to sweat.
 The other form is exertional heat stroke, also called sporadic heat stroke because it occurs in isolated cases rather than in community-wide outbreaks.
 The typical victim is a man who exercises vigorously in the first few days of a hot spell; many are young, and most are out of shape.
 Marine recruits and weekend warriors exemplify men at risk; heavy clothing, exposure to direct sunlight, and dehydration often add fuel to the fire "" and the hazard is greatest when it's least expected.
 The runners who turned out for the Chicago Marathon in October 2007 had every reason to expect a typical autumn day.
 Instead, the temperature spiked into the high 80's, producing so many problems that officials halted the race while it was in progress.
 Even so, there were hundreds of heat injuries severe enough to require emergency medical treatment, and a 35-year-old runner collapsed and died.

 Other summer woes

-Sunburn — and suntan.
+Sunburn "" and suntan.
 There is no such thing as a healthy tan.
 The ultraviolet radiation in sunlight is dangerous; a single excessive dose can cause a painful sunburn, but even mild, gradual exposures will cause cumulative damage, leading to premature wrinkling and to skin cancers, including deadly melanomas.
 Stay out of the sun, especially between 10 a.m. and 2 p.m. when its rays are strongest.
 Wear a wide-brimmed hat and light-colored, long-sleeved clothing.
 Even on hazy or cloudy summer days, put on a broad-spectrum sunscreen with an SPF rating of at least 15.

-Insects.
-To avoid bites, don't choose bright clothing or sweetly scented personal care products that might attract insects.
+To avoid bites, don't choose bright clothing or sweetly scented aftershave lotion that might attract insects.
 Wear long pants and long sleeves, particularly at dusk when insects are most active.
 Use insect repellents containing 10% to 30% DEET or 7% picaridin; products containing oil of lemon eucalyptus (also known as PMD) can help as well.
 Carry a bee-sting kit if you are allergic to insect stings, and discuss desensitization treatments with your doctor.
 Finally, inspect your skin for ticks at the end of a day in the country.
 If you see a tick, don't squash it into your skin.
 Instead, use tweezers to grasp the tick close to its mouth, then remove it with a slow, steady pull.

 Hydration is necessary, but it's not sufficient to stave off summertime heat.
 Here are a few additional tips:

 Above all, listen to your body.
 Muscle cramps, fatigue, weakness, nausea, impaired concentration, confusion, lightheadedness, labored breathing, chest discomfort, and a rapid or erratic pulse can all be signs of trouble.
-Heed your body's warning signals; if you feel ill, get to a cool place, drink plenty of cool water, and be sure help is available if you don't improve promptly.
+Heed your body's warning signals; if you feel ill "" even a little ill "" get to a cool place, drink plenty of cool water, and be sure help is available if you don't improve promptly.